Kitastack/.github/profile/README.md

-this is small organization for developing college assignment project. anyone can fork this project for educational and 'research' only. don't expect for high quality code or something taht very wooshy,
+this is small organization for developing college assignment project. anyone can fork this project for educational and 'research' only. don't expect for high quality code or something that very wooshy,

 we are still learning btw.

-Regards ✌️
+Regards from us ✌️

 <!--